 Away from the Campo dei Miracoli, you’re in a different world – a fine medieval city, albeit with very few tourists stopping to look around.
 In any other Italian city, the grand Piazza dei Cavalieri – Knights Square in English – would be an essential stop.
 It’s surrounded by palazzi (palaces) dating back to the early Middle Ages, and largely rebuilt during the Renaissance by Giorgio Vasari, architect of the mighty Medici.
 The Palazzo della Carovana, with its sgraffito decoration, is the most striking building on the square.
 It’s now home to the Scuola Normale Superiore di Pisa, an elite institution founded by Napoleon Bonaparte.

 The University of Pisa has long been one of the Italy’s leading universities, and the student population means there are lots of great places to eat in Pisa, not to mention bars and nightlife.

-Pisa airport is Tuscany’s main gateway to visitors from overseas, conveniently located around 2 miles (3km) from the city centre.
-It’s only a few minutes’ journey to Pisa Centrale station.
+Pisa airport is Tuscany’s main gateway to visitors from overseas, conveniently located only 2 miles (3km) from the city centre.
+It’s only a few minutes’ journey from there to Pisa Centrale station.
 For car hire Pisa airport is the place to go, with convenient access to the motorway to Florence and the SS1 / E80 route along the coast.